peeomid/peeomid.github.io/index.md

 ## Hi there!

-I am a random person with a wide range of interest:
+I'm just a random person with a wide range of interest:
 `Coding`, `Marketing`, `Business Process Improvement`, `Personal development`.

 Above all, Sahaja Yoga is my purpose, free and unique way to balance yourself!